vnctwong/instayam-server/readme.md

 followers - models.ForeignKey
 following - models.ForeignKey

+# Set up psql with seed users

+# setup register and login routes
+  - on .post '/login' success (email + password)
+    - create token (json?) with JWT
+    - send token as res in body

+  - on .get '/user/:id'
+    - recieve token in req.header params
+    - use jwt to verify

 ## Other stuff
   - plaintext for password for now, will be changed to some hashing algorithm to obfusticate
   - create a POST /login route
     - you will receive form data via req.body.name / password
+    - on fail redirect or just return a fail response

     - on successful login pass user a token (encrypted key that identifies user for us)
       - token should be tracked locally as well, maybe in the db or something
       - token should expire after some time?
       - I think django has tokens built in so check documentation
-    - on fail redirect or just return a fail response

   - make sure all secrets are not pushed to git